How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 • simplify construction work;

-• increase insulating capacity;
+• increase insulating ability;

 • protect the tree with paint immediately after installation;